-Although your employment is at-will (either party may terminate the employment relationship at any time with or without cause or notice), violation of any policies and procedures of this handbook may result in corrective action.
-When performance problems occur, the usual steps of corrective action undertaken may be coaching, verbal warning, written warning, and ultimately, termination of employment.
-These are guidelines and we may, at our discretion, skip any and all steps in the corrective action system or decide not to use the corrective action system at all.
-Furthermore, if you engage in misconduct deemed to be serious enough by the Company we may, in our sole discretion, subject you to immediate termination without the administration of other, less severe corrective action.
+The use of progressive discipline is discretionary, and the hierarchy of corrective action outlined above is a guideline and not a rule.
+This means that the Company may skip any and all steps in the corrective action system or decide not to use the corrective action system at all.
+Furthermore, if you engage in misconduct deemed to be serious enough by the company we may, in our sole discretion, subject you to immediate termination without the administration of other, less severe corrective action.
 We also reserve the right to address any offense not specifically enumerated in this handbook in a manner commensurate with the seriousness of the offense.